 make you understand how this predicts for a new dataset:

 If a new data point comes, say, height = 1.40, it’ll go through all the trees and then will give the prediction.
-Here we have only 2 trees hence the datapoint will go through these 2 trees and the final output will be F2(x).
+Here, we have only 2 trees; hence, the data point will go through these 2 trees, and the final output will be F2(x).

 The loss function for the classification problem is given below:

-When we differentiate this loss function, we will get a function of log(odds) and then we need to find a value of log(odds) for which the loss function is minimum.
+When we differentiate this loss function, we will get a function of log(odds), and then we need to find a value of log(odds) for which the loss function is minimum.

-Now this is our loss function, and we need to minimize it, for this, we take the derivative of this w.r.t to log(odds) and then put it equal to 0,
+Now, this is our loss function, and we need to minimize it.
+For this, we take the derivative of this w.r.t to log(odds) and then put it equal to 0,

 Here, ‘y’ denotes the observed values.

-Hence the minimum value of this loss function will be our first prediction (base model prediction)
+Hence, the minimum value of this loss function will be our first prediction (base model prediction)

-After finding the residuals we can build a decision tree with all independent variables and target variables as “Residuals”.
+After finding the residuals, we can build a decision tree with all independent variables and target variables as “Residuals”.

 Finally, we are ready to get new predictions by adding our base model with the new tree we made on residuals.

-For the implementation of GBM algorithm on a dataset, we will be using the Income Evaluation dataset, which has information about an individual’s personal life and an output of 50K or <=50.
-The dataset can be found Click here.
+For implementing the GBM algorithm on a dataset, we will use the Income Evaluation dataset, which has information about an individual’s personal life and an output of 50K or = 50.
+The dataset can be found here.

 First, let’s import all required libraries.